microsoft/pyright/docs/typed-libraries.md

 ## Typing Guidance for Python Libraries

-Much of Python’s popularity can be attributed to the rich collection of Python libraries available to developers.
-Authors of these libraries play an important role in improving the experience for Python developers.
-This document provides some recommendations and guidance for Python library authors.
+Much of Python’s popularity can be attributed to the rich collection of Python libraries.
+This document offers recommendations for library authors, aiming to provide benefits such as improved coding experience, reliable type information, and a well-defined interface contract.

 These recommendations are intended to provide the following benefits: